 It was evident from Damien Chazelle’s first film ‘Guy and Madeline on a Park Bench’ and his masterpiece ‘Whiplash‘ that he has a thing for Jazz, only with La La Land, he made the point further clear that it is not just a fling, but a fully fledged romantic affair with Jazz.
 He would go any distance to savor his passion for it.
 La La Land is his 3rd film about Jazz, this time set around a love story between a struggling pianist and an aspiring actress, both wanting to make it big doing what they truly love doing.

-The opening scene of the film is a long shot which captures a traffic jam on an LA freeway.
-The idle people sitting in their cars suddenly start singing and dancing, as if introducing us to the film itself.
-At the end of the opening scene, the music stops, things return to a normal state and the camera slowly zeroes into our lead pair [Gosling and Stone] who are sitting in their own cars totally unaffected and unmoved by all the musical hoopla which happened minutes ago.
-Sebastian in his vintage convertible honks relentlessly as Mia’s Prius was blocking his way and gets a middle finger in return.
+The opening scene of the film is a long shot that captures a traffic jam on an LA freeway.
+The idle people sitting in their cars suddenly start singing and dancing as if introducing us to the film itself.
+At the end of the opening scene, the music stops, things return to a normal state, and the camera slowly zeroes into our lead pair [Gosling and Stone], who are sitting in their own cars, totally unaffected and unmoved by all the musical hoopla happening minutes ago.
+Sebastian, in his vintage convertible, honks relentlessly as Mia’s Prius is blocking his way and gets a middle finger in return.
 That’s how Mia and Sebastian meet for the first time.
-The grumpiness of their behavior makes you wonder if the opening song really happened or was it just a narrative device for the viewers to give us a description of what we are getting into, a little introduction to La La Land itself.
+The grumpiness of their behavior makes you wonder if the opening song really happened or if was it just a narrative device for the viewers to give us a description of what we are getting into, a little introduction to La La Land itself.

 La La Land is a traditional film, which follows all the conventions of a musical very sincerely.
-There was an interesting aspect of filmmaking in La La Land; it is set in contemporary times but at the same time it plays with its viewers with subtly by the use of songs and dance and the costumes that you end up asking yourself, “isn’t it totally like the 50s” but then for a microsecond, Chazelle drops in a shot of an iPhone or a laptop, just to clear your doubt and then goes back to its traditional ways.
-Even the way Chazelle dress Ryan Gosling and Emma Stone, it will remind you of the good old days when musicals were the only thing which mattered.
-Suddenly you see the rest of the cast with their normal clothes and realize once again, that it’s, in fact, a contemporary setup.
+There was an exciting aspect of filmmaking in La La Land; it is set in contemporary times, but at the same time, it plays with its viewers with subtly through the use of songs and dance and the costumes that you end up asking yourself, “isn’t it totally like the 50s” but then for a microsecond, Chazelle drops in a shot of an iPhone or a laptop, to clear your doubt and then goes back to its traditional ways.
+Even the way Chazelle dresses Ryan Gosling and Emma Stone will remind you of the good old days when musicals were the only thing that mattered.
+Suddenly you see the rest of the cast in their normal clothes and realize, once again, that it’s, in fact, a contemporary setup.
 It’s almost like the film is playing peek-a-boo with you.
-It’s this ability to make you forget the time La La Land is set in is pure magic from Damien Chazelle.
+It’s this ability to make you forget the time La La Land is set in pure magic from Damien Chazelle.

-There are films which look beautiful because they have their hearts at the right place, La La Land isn’t just a film with a correctly placed heart, it’s the heart itself made with passionate music and passionate love, so much that it’s impossible to see it as a film, it’s an experience you subject yourself to.
+There are films that look beautiful because they have their hearts in the right place, La La Land isn’t just a film with a correctly placed heart, and it’s the heart itself made with passionate music and passionate love, so much that it’s impossible to see it as a film, it’s an experience you subject yourself to.